Adam Johnson (ice hockey)

 Adam Robert Johnson (June 22, 1994 – October 28, 2023) was an American professional ice hockey forward.
 He played 13 games in the National Hockey League with the Pittsburgh Penguins during the 2018–19 and 2019–20 seasons.
 He also played in Europe with the Malmö Redhawks, Augsburger Panther, and Nottingham Panthers.
-Johnson was killed after having his neck cut by Matt Petgrave's skate blade in an on-ice collision, causing him to bleed out.
+Johnson died after an on-ice collision resulted in a cut to his neck from the blade of another player's skate.

 Early life and education

 Johnson was born on June 22, 1994, in Grand Rapids, Minnesota, to Susan and Davey Johnson.
 Davey Johnson played four seasons of collegiate ice hockey for the University of Minnesota Duluth's men's ice hockey team.
 Adam's uncle and Davey's brother-in-law, Gary DeGrio, also played collegiately for Minnesota Duluth, as teammates with Davey, and then professionally for the Tulsa Oilers, Salt Lake Golden Eagles, and Dundee Tigers.

 After graduating from Hibbing High School, Johnson played junior ice hockey in the United States Hockey League (USHL) with the Indiana Ice and Sioux City Musketeers, and was named a USHL All-Star in 2015.
 Undrafted in the National Hockey League (NHL), he followed in his father's and uncle's footsteps, playing two seasons of collegiate ice hockey with Minnesota Duluth's team in the National Collegiate Hockey Conference (NCHC).
 During his sophomore season, 2016–17, Johnson scored 18 goals and tallied 37 points in 42 games, finishing second on the club in both goals and points.
 He helped Minnesota-Duluth advance to the 2017 Frozen Four with a power-play goal to defeat Boston University, 3–2 in overtime.
 The Bulldogs eventually fell to the University of Denver 3–2 in the title game.